UPDATED: March 11, 2022

 Employers, especially small businesses, often find it difficult to offer the benefits that their employees want, such as health insurance or paid overtime.
-In the past year, changes to federal rules have made it even harder for businesses to know what benefits they can and should provide to their employees.
+In 2017, changes to federal rules made it even harder for businesses to know what benefits they can and should provide to their employees.

-However, benefits don’t have to be difficult to choose and administer – and providing them rewards both employees and their employers alike.
+However, benefits don’t have to be difficult to choose and administer – and companies that offer health insurance benefits reward both employees and their employers alike.

 When job seekers are evaluating employment offers, they place heavy emphasis on the benefits an employer would give them.
 Aflac’s annual employee findings survey showed that 60% of employees would take a job with lower pay but better benefits.